Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

  <br/>

-The above table shows different features of the interchange dataframe protocol that that should be supported.
+The above table shows different features of the dataframe interchange protocol that that should be supported.
 In particular, we must support cuDF dataframes with column of various dtypes (simple and complex) and handle their missing values.
 Similarly, we must support dataframes from different devices like CPU as well.

-## What has been done or milestones
+### Progress on the `cuDF` dataframe interchange protocol

 Checked elements in the table below represent implemented features so far.